flappybird1084/macos-fan-controller/README.md

 <br> just go to exelban/stats repo and modules/readers/cpu and you'll find a readers file with a bunch of strings similar to that in fanutils.py
 <br> just sub those into the regex expression instead of what's already there. might just do this for you in a future release
 <br><br> oh one more thing you might have to go into visudo and grant admin permission for all python3 commands
+<br> and make sure your password is in getpw.py i dont believe i mentioned that earlier